cravemaster/Fitness-App-No-Jailbreak-No-Apple-Watch/README.md

 Use iBackupBot to apply.

-Put the "com.apple.Fitness.plist" file (from the "System Files" subdirectory) in "System Files/HomeDomain/Library/Preferences", and then put the "com.apple.Fitness.plist" file (from the "User App Files" subdirectory) into the "User App Files/com.apple.Fitness/Library/Preferences" subdirectory in your backup.
+Put the "com.apple.Fitness.plist" file (from the "System Files" subdirectory) in "System Files/HomeDomain/Library/Preferences", and then put other plist file (also named "com.apple.Fitness.plist") (from the "User App Files" subdirectory) into the "User App Files/com.apple.Fitness/Library/Preferences" subdirectory in your backup.